pauloelias/eslint-config-pelias/README.md

 These are the settings I use for Eslint and Prettier.

-They are a slightly opinionated but they've been tuned over a few years of [modern javasript](https://javascript.info) and [react](https://reactjs.org).
-This config can also be easily extended for [react-native](https://facebook.github.io/react-native/) work as well.
+They are a slightly opinionated but they've been tuned over a few years of working with [modern JavaScript](https://javascript.info) and [react](https://reactjs.org).
+This config can also be easily extended for [react-native](https://facebook.github.io/react-native/) as well.

-This package is heavily inspired by [Wes Bos's `No-Sweat™ Eslint and Prettier Setup`](https://github.com/wesbos/eslint-config-wesbos/)... hence the similar format of the documentation.
+This package is heavily inspired by [Wes Bos's `No-Sweat™ Eslint and Prettier Setup`](https://github.com/wesbos/eslint-config-wesbos/)... hence the blatant rip-off of his documentation.

 ## What it Does